mooreniemi/Transbucket_Rails/README.md

 For mysql, use `brew install mysql` and follow those instructions.

+Note: below is probably old.

 I also found I needed to link `sudo ln -s /usr/local/mysql/lib/libmysqlclient.18.dylib /usr/lib/libmysqlclient.18.dylib`.

 ### postgres

 Heroku [manages our database.yml](https://devcenter.heroku.com/articles/heroku-postgresql#connecting-in-ruby) in production (and staging), so all these instructions are just for local environment.

-For Postgres, use [postgresapp](http://postgresapp.com/).
+For Postgres on Mac, you can use [postgresapp](http://postgresapp.com/).
+On Linux check your distribution details.

 Use `createuser "Alex" -s` in the shell to create the user.
+(On Linux,`createuser` is its own executable, so log onto `psql` first.)
 If permissions seem wrong, run `psql` and enter `ALTER ROLE "ALEX" CREATEDB;` to give it the right permissions.

 Now you should be able to run `rake db:setup`.
 Make sure to redo this command and for subsequent commands rerun for `RAILS_ENV=test`, then you can run `bundle` to install gems, and `rspec` to run tests.